dimkasta/F3-UAM/README.md

 ```

 * User clicks the email link.
 * The server receives the GET verification request on the same configured route.
-If the newvalue is not empty, it should check if it contains an email.
-If not, then execute doChangePassword() which changes the password and resets the temp fields.
+If the newvalue is not empty, it executes doChangePassword() which changes the password and resets the temp fields.

 ```PHP
 $test12 = \WebUAM::doChangePassword();